Full SDK

 data class YunoConfig(

-val saveCardEnabled: Boolean = false, // This is to choose if show save card checkbox on cards flows.
+val saveCardEnabled: Boolean = false, // Determines whether to display the "Save card" checkbox on card flows.

 )